-McBurney can coordinate interpreting services on a Fee for Service basis when UW is the primary sponsor or host.
+McBurney can coordinate sign language interpreting services (ASL) on a fee for service basis when UW is the primary sponsor or host.
 This service relies on McBurney Disability Resource Center interpreting staff availability.
 If your event is less than 72 hours away, it is recommended that you immediately contact a Referral Agency (see More Information below).

 - Go to McBurney Connect